 Plitvice Lakes National Park is a must-see destination for any traveler looking to return to nature.
 The park has 16 picturesque lakes, waterfalls, and plenty of wildlife to spot.
 Spend the day hiking along the beautiful trails and taking in the breathtaking natural beauty of this remarkable place.

 The National Park is split into two sections: the upper and lower lakes.
 The upper lakes are perfect for easy walks around the lake shores, while the lower ones offer more challenging hikes through densely forested areas.
-Be sure to bring your camera – you won’t want to miss out on snapping some of the most spectacular views in all of Croatia!
+Be sure to bring your camera – you won’t miss out on snapping some of the most spectacular views in Croatia!

 Plitvice is another great day trip from Split – it’s one of the best-preserved national parks in Europe and a great way to explore Croatia’s untamed beauty.
-Make sure to check out this highly-rated Plitvice full-day tour from Split before it sells out!
+Check out this highly-rated Plitvice full-day tour from Split before it sells out!

 9. Explore Klis Fortress